-- 16.1 Composition of the Investigations Committee - (a) The Investigations Committee shall consist of at least ten members who shall not be members of the Regulatory Panel. - (b) Save as detailed in Regulation 16.1(d), the Investigations Committee shall act under a quorum of at least three members of whom at least
+- 16.1 Composition of the Investigations Committee - (a) The Investigations Committee shall consist of at least ten members who shall not be members of the Regulatory Panel.

-- (c) The Chair of the Investigations Committee shall be an Independent Member.
-In the absence of the Chair, meetings shall be chaired by one of the Independent Members present. - (d) The Chair of the Investigations Committee may delegate his or her powers under these regulations to another Independent Member of the Investigations Committee if this is necessary for the efficient operation of the work of the Investigations Committee. - (e) The Chair of the Investigations Committee shall be the quorum of the Investigations Committee when the Committee Chair is acting pursuant to Regulations 4.1 and 4.2.
+- (b) Save as detailed in Regulation 16.1(d), the Investigations Committee shall act under a quorum of at least three members of whom at least two shall be Independent Members.
+Independent Members shall be in the majority regardless of the total number of persons sitting. - (c) The Chair of the Investigations Committee shall be an Independent Member.
+In the absence of the Chair, meetings shall be chaired by one of the Independent Members present. - (d) The Chair of the Investigations Committee shall be the quorum of the Investigations Committee when the Committee Chair is acting pursuant to Regulations 4.1 and 4.2.
 Otherwise the Chair of the Investigations Committee shall appoint panels of the Investigations Committee to consider and reach a determination on particular disciplinary matters.
 If a panel is appointed in relation to a particular disciplinary matter those members of the Investigations Committee not appointed to such a panel shall play no part in the investigation and determination of that disciplinary matter.
-These Regulations (other than Regulations 15.5 and 16.1(a)) shall apply to a panel as they apply to the Investigations Committee as a whole save that references to the Investigations Committee and the Chair of the Investigations Committee shall be read as references to the panel and the chair of the panel.

-16.2 Composition of the Regulatory Panel

-- (a) The Regulatory Panel shall consist of at least twenty five members who shall not be members of the Investigations Committee. - (b) The Chair of the Regulatory Panel shall be an Independent Member appointed by Council.
-The Chair of the Regulatory Panel shall appoint: - members of the Regulatory Panel to sit as members of a Disciplinary Committee or an Appeal Committee to consider a particular disciplinary matter, and
+These Regulations (other than Regulations 15.5 and 16.1(a)) shall apply to a panel as they apply to the Investigations Committee as a whole save that references to the Investigations Committee and the Chair of the Investigations Committee shall be read as references to the panel and the chair of the panel. - 16.2 Composition of the Regulatory Panel - (a) The Regulatory Panel shall consist of at least twenty five members who shall not be members of the Investigations Committee. - (b) The Chair of the Regulatory Panel shall be an Independent Member appointed by Council.
+The Chair of the Regulatory Panel shall appoint: - members of the Regulatory Panel to sit as members of a Disciplinary Committee or an Appeal Committee to consider a particular disciplinary matter, and - (ii) from amongst those Committee members appointed in accordance with 16.2 (b) (i) above, a chair of the Disciplinary

-- (ii) from amongst those Committee members appointed in accordance with 16.2(b)(i) above, a chair of the Disciplinary Committee or Appeal Committee appointed to consider a particular disciplinary matter. - (c) No Regulatory Panel member may sit as a member of a Disciplinary Committee and an Appeal Committee which considers the same, or substantially the same, disciplinary matter. - (d) The Chair of the Regulatory Panel may delegate his or her powers under these regulations to another Independent Member of the Regulatory Panel if this is necessary for the efficient operation of the work of the Regulatory Panel. - (e) In the event that the Chair of the Regulatory Panel has sat as a member, including as the chair, of a Committee which previously considered or determined the same, or substantially the same, disciplinary matter that falls to be considered under these Regulations the Regulatory Panel Chair shall delegate his or her power - to appoint members, including a chair, to a Disciplinary or an Appeal Committee considering such a matter, and/or - (ii) to consider the matter in his or her role as Chair of the Regulatory Panel to another Independent Member of the Regulatory Panel.
+Committee or Appeal Committee appointed to consider a particular disciplinary matter.

+- (c) No Regulatory Panel member may sit as a member of a Disciplinary Committee and an Appeal Committee which considers the same, or substantially the same, disciplinary matter. - (d) The Chair of the Regulatory Panel may delegate his or her powers under these regulations to another Independent Member of the Regulatory Panel if this is necessary for the efficient operation of the work of the Regulatory Panel. - (e) In the event that the Chair of the Regulatory Panel has sat as a member, including as the chair, of a Committee which previously considered or determined the same, or substantially the same, disciplinary matter that falls to be considered under these Regulations the Regulatory Panel Chair shall delegate his or her power - to appoint members, including a chair, to a Disciplinary or an Appeal Committee considering such a matter, and/or - (ii) to consider the matter in his or her role as Chair of the Regulatory Panel to another Independent Member of the Regulatory Panel.